sobhanshukueian/TSP-GA/README.md

 # TSP-with-genetic-alogorithm
-Solve traveling sales man problem using genetic algorithms in python.
 Traveling sales man problem is to find the shortest route between given cities and returns to the starting city.

+# Code
+In this code solve this problem using genetic algorithms in python from scratch.